 Downward folds on back because of customers sloping shoulders

-Horizontal folds under back collar becuase of neckline too small
+Horizontal folds under back collar because of neckline too small

 Back collar looks far away from neck because neckline too big